xamcat/mobcat-samples/notification_hub_backend_service/README.md

 #### Apple Push Notification Service (APNS)

+1. Create a signing key and Key ID with the **APNS** key service enabled (you can re-use an existing key if one exists).

 1. Register an [explicit App ID](https://help.apple.com/developer-account/#/dev1b35d6f83) and configure it to [enable push notifications](https://help.apple.com/developer-account/#/dev4cb6dfbdb).

 1. Create a [Provisioning Profile](https://help.apple.com/developer-account/#/devf2eb157f8) that can be used with your explicit **App ID**, **.p12** development certificate, and physical device.